capactio/website/docs/example/mattermost-installation.md

     kubectl create namespace $NAMESPACE
     ```

-1. Install Mattermost with the new cluster policy:
+1. Install Mattermost with the new Global Policy:

-   The cluster policy was updated to prefer GCP solutions for the PostgreSQL Interface.
+   The Global Policy was updated to prefer GCP solutions for the PostgreSQL Interface.
 As a result, during the render process, the Capact Engine will select a Cloud SQL Implementation which is available in our Hub server.

    Repeat the steps 4–11 from [Install all Mattermost components in a Kubernetes cluster](#install-all-mattermost-components-in-a-kubernetes-cluster) in the `gcp-scenario` Namespace.